Timing closure: Problems in timing closure and static timing analysis

 RAT is the required arrival time, meaning the latest time can transit in the required timing.
-While AAT is the actual arrival time, meaning the latest actual transition time.
-(AAT is defined at the output of every node) The negative slack at any output means the circuit doesn't meet timing, while the positive slack at all output means the circuit meets timing.
+AAT is the actual arrival time, meaning the latest actual transition time, and is defined at the output of every node.
+Negative slack at any input means the circuit doesn't meet timing, while positive slack at all inputs means the circuit meets timing.

 Physical design

 Once the STA reports are generated, engineers can utilize timing optimization techniques, or design automation tools, to examine them to identify the critical or failing paths that need attention.
 They also optimize the physical layout by adjusting placement and routing.
 This loop repeats until all timing constraints are met.

 Through logic synthesis and initial timing optimization, the physical layout of the chip should be mapped.
 Through placement, clock tree synthesis, and routing of these key steps, the physical designs are altered so that the timing behaviors can change significantly, and therefore reduce the path delays and enhance the timing in circuit.